fge/jackson-coreutils/README.markdown

 This project uses [Gradle](http://www.gradle.org) as a build system.
 See file `BUILD.md` for details.

-Thanks to people who have contributed to this project.
-See file `CONTRIBUTORS.md` for details.
+Credits where they are dued: other people have contributed to this project, and this project would not have reached its current state without them.
+Please refer to the `CONTRIBUTORS.md` file in this project for details.

 ## What this is